Diary of a Wimpy Kid (2021 film): Accolades

 Jessica Mikayla received a nomination for Best Performance in a Voice Acting Role: Youth Actress at the 2022 Young Artist Awards.
 Diary of a Wimpy Kid was a nominated for Best Animation TrailerByte for a Feature Film at the 2022 Golden Trailer Awards.

-Sequel
+Sequels

 On October 23, 2021, ahead of the first film's release, Jeff Kinney revealed that sequels are already in development.
 On Disney+ Day, Kinney revealed that the sequel, based on Rodrick Rules, would be released in 2022.
 In March 2022, composer John Paesano confirmed that he would return to score the film's music.
 A poster for the film was released on September 12, 2022, announcing the film's release date of December 2, 2022.

 Kinney stated that he intends to adapt all his books into animated features for Disney+.